eszpee/dns_test/README.md

 ## Notes

-This tool was designed and tested to run on macOS.
-It uses macOS-specific networking commands (`networksetup`, `dscacheutil`) and may not work on other operating systems without modifications.
+This tool was tested to run on macOS.
+It probably works on other systems with `dig` too.

 ### Scripts